-By clicking on the sections of the map below it's possible to download maps and routes of the areas accessible the whole year, as well as summer itineraries authorized by derogating the Regulation, in effect from 15/07 to 31/08 (PDF format).
+By clicking on the sections of the map below it's possible to download maps and routes of the areas accessible the whole year, as well as summer itineraries authorized by derogating the Regulation, in effect from 15/07 to 15/09 (PDF format).
 We underline that in all of the other areas you cannot bring your dog.
-Download here the list of routes on the basis of the exemption and those accessible the whole year (as on the bottom of the valley).
+Download here the list of routes based on the exemption and those accessible the whole year (as on the bottom of the valley).

 The numbered rectangles are the maps sections that contain areas and accessible routes, those areas without coverage of clickable sections do not have routes accessible to dogs.